 All system parameters are automatically monitored remotely, with additional manual support from our control center in Dubai, where our team continually monitors the efficiency of our plants under real-life conditions in the field, no matter how remote the site.
 If an issue can’t be resolved remotely (e.g. due to failure of a piece of equipment on site), a service team is sent to the plant immediately to correct the issue before this leads to operational problems for our clients.

 We have installed hundreds of sensors measuring everything from solar radiation to fuel flow, as well as dozens or parameters related to power quality and reliability on our fleet of mini-grids.
 This “Big Data” approach allows us to continually improve our performance, preventing outages and lowering both our and our clients’ operating costs in the process.
 It also enables us to offer our clients advice on how to improve the energy efficiency, thereby further lowering energy costs and CO2 emissions.

-Reducing losses (and labor costs) further requires more innovative approaches, and Enerwhere is the first solar asset operator in the Middle East to roll-out robotic cleaning for commercial and industrial sites across its fleet.
+Reducing losses (and labor costs) further requires more innovative approaches, and Enerwhere is the first solar plant operators in the Middle East to roll-out robotic cleaning for commercial and industrial sites across its fleet.

-The installation of these robotic cleaning systems eliminates the need for manual labour and minimises water consumption, thereby reducing overall maintenance costs while simultaneously enabling higher solar yield.
+The installation of these robotic cleaning systems reduces the need for manual labour and minimises water consumption, thereby lowering overall maintenance costs while enabling higher solar yields.
 With state-of-the art control and remote monitoring, Enerwhere is able to fully automate O&M for solar plants and deliver significantly better performance.